pkp/pkp-docs/pkp-pn/en/index.md

 ### I’ve enabled the plugin and the Terms of Use aren’t showing up after I click refresh.
 ![Image of an example of Terms of Use not displaying in the PKP PN Plugin setup screen.](./assets/pkp-pn-refresh-terms.png)

-Check to see that an ISSN has been entered in your journal setting.
+Check to see that an ISSN has been entered in your [Journal Settings](https://docs.pkp.sfu.ca/learning-ojs/en/journal-setup#masthead).
 Once this information is in your journal, it will list the Terms of Use.

 ### The plugin status continues to display "Network Status: The PKP PLN does not know about this journal yet." and no issues are listed under deposits.
 Please note, it can take a while for LOCKSS to synchronize the deposit across all the caches in the network.

-If that persists for more than 24 hours, you may not have set up cron correctly.
+If the message persists for more than 24 hours, you may not have set up cron correctly.
 Other causes could be an old OJS installation, trouble contacting the staging server, or the staging server not reaching the journal properly.

 If you continue to have this issue, please contact PKP Publishing Services if you are a hosted client.
-For self-hosted journals, please create a post on the forum and include your journal title and URL.
+For self-hosted journals, please create a post on the [PKP Community Forum](https://forum.pkp.sfu.ca/) and include your journal title and URL.

 ![Image demonstrating the plugin status screen showing the The PKP PLN does not know about this journal yet. error](./assets/pkp-pn-unknown-journal.png)

 ### The LOCKSS status indicates that it is in Agreement, but I can’t see our Journal on Keepers or on the PKP PN Journal list.
 The [PKP PN Journal list](http://pkp.sfu.ca/files/pkppn/onix.csv) updates nightly while Keepers Registry updates its holdings data from the PKP PN every month.

-Please contact PKP Publishing Services if you are a hosted client.
-For self-hosted journals, please create a post on the forum and include your journal UUID or URL.
+If you think your journal should be listed based on these time frames, please contact PKP Publishing Services if you are a hosted client.
+For self-hosted journals, please create a post on the [PKP Community Forum](https://forum.pkp.sfu.ca/) and include your journal UUID or URL.

 ### Other useful hints / Troubleshooting hints
-For users with technical knowledge, there are a number of troubleshooting hints available in the [PKP PN Github page](https://github.com/pkp/pln) if you do encounter any issues with packaging and depositing content.
+For users with technical knowledge, there are a number of troubleshooting hints available in the [PKP PN Github page](https://github.com/pkp/pln) if you encounter any issues with packaging and depositing content.

 ## Trigger Event
 A “Trigger event” is prompted when a) An OJS Journal Manager explicitly indicates they are ceasing publication or b) cessation of deposits into the PKP PN (after a period of inactivity).

 After a trigger event, PKP staff will approve the importing of the preserved content into one or more OJS instances hosted by PKP member institutions.
 End users will not have access to the preserved content until after a “trigger event” and content has been re-loaded.
 The PKP PN employs automated techniques to detect a potential trigger event and contact the journal to confirm their publication status.